 This program offered by the CMTA, establishes standards that recognize the professional achievement of treasury officials.
 Members who meet these standards in education and experience are recognized as a Certified California Municipal Treasurer.
 (CCMT)

-Ccontact CMTA Membership Committee members for more information: Israel Garza or Tracey Lovely at ph.
+Ccontact CMTA Membership Committee members for more information: Israel Garza or Tracey Angelo at ph.
 510-620-6750.

 View the schedule of dues